jdjakub/phd-thesis/ch-bl.md

 \tomas{Alan Kay has the same vision for Smalltalk.
 Maybe note that, why we think his approach failed (smalltlak was too good?) and ours won't.}

 In order to support interactivity, structure, and graphics, a natural place to start is a non-self-sustainable implementation platform that already conveniently supports those features.
-This will make it possible to start with a suitable "blank slate" and, gradually, develop the system into a self-sustainable one.
-At each stage, we take stock of what changes can feasibly be achieved at the "user" level within the system, versus those that can only be achieved at the implementation level.
+This will make it possible to start with a suitable "blank slate" and gradually develop the system into a self-sustainable one.
+At each stage, we take stock of what changes can feasibly be achieved at the user level within the system, versus those that can only be achieved at the implementation level (recall Section\ \ref{user-vs-implementation-levels}).
 We then ask ourselves: how can we imbue the user level with control over some of these aspects?

 The following sections propose key steps for evolving self-sustainability in this way, informed by our actual experience applying them in *BootstrapLab*.
 We will examine the forces and heuristics that motivated these steps, and reflect on their efficacy in light of actual practice.

-## Concepts and Terminology
+# Concepts and Terminology

 \tomas{It would be nice to include the diagram I sketched here (if we think it can be useful for explaining things...)}